Biplab097/July-LeetCode/README.md

 # July-LeetCode
-This repository is having coding provlems of Leetcode - July month challenge
+This repository is having coding problems of Leetcode - July month challenge